aenglert42/dining_philosophers/README.md

 * _number_of_times_each_philosopher_must_eat_: This argument is optional.
 If all philosophers have eaten at least "number_of_times_each_philosopher_must_eat" times, the simulation stops.
 If not specified, the simulation stops when a philosopher dies.

 ## Approach
-Here I will explain, how I solved the Task.
+Here I will explain, how I approached the problem.

 ## Prerequisites
 * gcc